Comprehensive Guide to VAT in Austria: Rates, Registration, and Compliance

 Taxability Rules for ESS:

 The EU VAT Directive also introduced the EUR 10,000 threshold for defining which VAT rate applies to supply rules for distance sales of goods and B2C ESS.
-When the annual turnover for said supplies is below EUR 10,000, suppliers can apply their home country's VAT rates or choose to register for the One Stop Shop system and utilize a single registration.
+When the annual turnover for said supplies is below EUR 10,000, suppliers can apply their home country's VAT rates or register for the One Stop Shop and use a single registration.
+Different rules apply to those whose annual turnover is above the threshold.
+They must apply the VAT rate of the country where their consumer is located, such as the VAT rate Austria.

 How much is VAT in Austria on ESS?